 Knife Country USA is more than just knives.
 They’ve got survival kits, arrowheads, backpacks, batons, emergency whistles, flags, and tons of other cool gear for wilderness survival.

-You’ll love this bushcraft store because of their large selection (heaven for knife lovers!) and because they are family-owned, based in the USA, and employ veterans.
+You’ll love this bushcraft store because of its large selection (heaven for knife lovers!) and because it is family-owned, based in the USA, and employs veterans.

 Self Reliance Outfitters

-Maybe you’ve heard of Dave Canterbury of the show “Pathfinder Outdoor Journals” on the HUNT channel, or you’ve seen him on “Dirty Rotten Survival” on the National Geographic Channel.
+Maybe you’ve heard of Dave Canterbury of the show “Pathfinder Outdoor Journals” on the HUNT channel or seen him on “Dirty Rotten Survival” on the National Geographic Channel.
 Well, Self Reliance Outfitters was founded by Dave.

-All items in this outdoor and bushcraft store are inspected by Dave and instructors of The Pathfinder School.
-You can count on the fact that every single item will be of good quality.
+Dave and the instructors of The Pathfinder School inspect all items in this outdoor and bushcraft store.
+You can count on the fact that every item will be of good quality.